sagemath/trac_to_gh/Issue 9980.md

 # Issue 9980: Unify univariate and multivariate power series rings, as has been done for polynomial rings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9981

 Original creator: niles